Past Themes | 2018

 As libraries develop programming in connection with this theme it is envisioned that participants in this year’s Summer Reading Club will have the opportunity to:

 - ENGAGE w/libraries and library collections,

-- ENJOY reading books and participating in activities that inspire them to unleash their imaginations.
+- ENJOY reading books and participating in activities that inspire them to embrace the curiosities around us.